rust-lang/book/src/ch17-02-concurrency-with-async.md

 ```

 So far, it looks like async and threads give us the same basic outcomes, just
-with different syntax: using `.await` instead of calling `join` on the join
+with different syntax: using `await` instead of calling `join` on the join
 handle, and awaiting the `sleep` calls.

 The bigger difference is that we did not need to spawn another operating system